 In our reception (EYFS) classes the children follow the statutory Early Years Foundation Stage curriculum.
-See below for a link to the EYFS Statutory Framework document.
+See below for links to the EYFS Statutory Framework and Development Matters documents.

 The framework outlines four guiding principles which underpin our practice in both schools.
 These are:

 • every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured